AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `shell`

-The shell type (e.g. &quot;bash&quot;), the value of the &quot;$SHELL&quot; env var will be used if this is not given
+The shell type (e.g. "bash"), the value of the "$SHELL" env var will be used if this is not given

 ### `--debug`